fedeizzo/zettelkasten/icns/accessControl/abac.md

 ---

 # ABAC
-With a DAC or MAC the complexity grown according the subjects and objects numbers grow.
+With a [[dac]] or [[macACModel]] the complexity grown according the subjects and objects numbers grow.
 For large number of subjects and objects, the number of authorizations may become very large

 ![Dac mac problems](./static/dacMacProblems.png){.ui .image .centered}